Shop by Stapled Booklets Size

 2) Theatre Programmes

 With a thicker stock, you can give your theatre audience a taste a luxury at your next big production.
-Add a glossy cover to a 250gsm silk make the colours pop and keep the inside pages at a classic 150gsm silk for a premium feel that won’t break the bank.
-Print your own theatre programmes on A5 – the perfect size for popping into a bag or flicking through during the interval.
+Add a glossy cover to a 250gsm silk stock to make the colours pop, and keep the inside pages at 150gsm silk for a premium feel that won’t break the bank.
+Print your theatre programmes on A5 – the perfect size for popping into a bag or flicking through during the interval.

 3) Guides and Manuals

-If you’re offering a product that needs set up or how-to instructions, a stapled booklet is the best booklet printing option because it’s so affordable.
-Choose an A6 booklet or a small square one, with 115gsm uncoated inner pages and a self cover for the cover type for the most cost-effective book printing option.
+If you’re offering a product that needs set up or how-to instructions, a stapled booklet is the best option because it’s so affordable.
+Choose an A6 booklet or a small square one , with 115gsm uncoated inner pages and a self cover for the most cost-effective book printing option.

 4) Multi-Page Menus

 If you have a huge range of dishes and courses, you need a stapled booklet menu to show them off!
-Our A4 books are a fantastic choice for a main menu, large square books make great dessert menus, and DL size booklets are the perfect choice for a bar menu or drinks list.
+Our A4 size is the perfect choice for a main menu, large square books make great dessert menus, and DL size booklets are the perfect choice for a bar menu or drinks list.

 1) Setting Up Your Pages

-Please set your artwork up as separate pages (not spreads) in reading order – your front and back covers are included in the page count.
+Please set your artwork up as separate pages (not spreads) in reading order.
+Remember, your front and back covers are included in the page count.